 Obviously, the player with an empty side at the finish is the winner.

 While this game might sound super simple, it’s actually quite tricky and super fast-paced!

 This game is great for healthy competitions & extreme fun!

-However, my 13-year-old has with some friends and he tells me it’s amazing.
-So naturally, I had to include it on this list — because a 13-year-old boy rarely has that strong of an opinion on… well, anything!
+However, my 13-year-old has with some friends and he tells me it’s amazing and needs to be on this list.

 This game is great for fun & strategy building.

-Gravity Maze is a one-player game for kids that love logic games.
+Gravity Maze is a one-player game for kids who love logic games.